| Title: | Probability Distribution Functions |

 The (continuous) uniform distribution with min and max parameters

-respectively has density:
+and respectively has density:

 for .